-Some people are good listeners, others are good at giving advice, others are good for comic relief…the list goes on.
+Some people are good listeners, others are good at giving advice, others are good for comic relief… the list goes on.
 So, for example, if you want someone to listen to you without judgment, then don’t turn to your most opinionated friend.
-Sometimes her candor is exactly what you need, but it’s off-putting when all you want is a little acceptance and nurturing.
+Sometimes their candor is exactly what you need, but it’s off-putting when all you want is a little acceptance and nurturing.
 For further discussion of assessing your needs and seeking help from the right person, head here.

 How many chances have you given them?

-Isn’t it funny how we’re willing to give some people 100 chances and others 1?
+Isn’t it funny how we’re willing to give some people a hundred chances and others just one?
 Pay attention to the number of chances you’ve given people.
-If it’s 1, then maybe give them a second.
-If it’s 99, then maybe it’s time to move on.
+If it’s one, then maybe give them a second.
+If it’s ninety-nine, then maybe it’s time to move on.